Words by Katie Hagan. Performed at Blue Elephant Theatre 4-5 November.

 A winsome tale of new beginnings, 2023 marks Genazzano’s transition to choreography after working as a professional dancer for the likes of Alvin Ailey American Dance Theater, Punchdrunk and Jasmin Vardimon Dance Company.
 These big figures in dance have had strong choreographic influences on Genazzano that are evident and clear when watching her solo.

-2023 starts quite literally in the dark.
+2023 starts in the dark.
 Only a slight beam creeps through the smoke-filled stage to gradually permeate the haze.
 The silhouette of a dancer, Noa, appears phantom-like, wearing all white.
 Suspenseful stillness occurs for just a few more moments until the sound – courtesy of composers Joe Scott and James Keane – rips into the performance space to interrupt the silence; thumpy, pumpy and bassy in its presence.

 Noa’s movement is propulsive.
 There are convulsive body pops as she pushes her body to its physical limits.
 She repeats numerous phases; this opening section emphasising the inescapable repetitiveness of daily life.
 As her body jerks, Noa’s face in comparison is impenetrable and stoic.
 Is she all too immune to the madness and monotony of what’s going on?

 A blackout ends this scene, and we find ourselves in darkness once more.
 Soothing yoga music comes into the space.
 After a punchy motif about the body-punishing daily grind, we are instructed through a voice over to breathe in and out.
 To take care.
 Is this Noa reclaiming her body?
 An ambery light sets the tone for this warmer section where the voiceover speaks of healing, of the “beauty of the earth’s natural rhythm”.
 We watch Noa – now dressed in black – who dances release sequences reminiscent of Graham technique, which are a balm to her body after the wrenching choreography in the opening section.